Thanksgiving is the perfect time to be reminded of the importance of gratitude.

 46. Air conditioning: I still remember the summer 5 years ago when my wife was pregnant in a house without air conditioning.
 There were some record highs that summer.
 My wife was miserable.
 So we got air conditioning.
 It was beautiful.
 I am grateful for that beauty and the effect it had on the mood of my pregnant, morning-sick wife.
 Again, enough said.

 47. The gift of voice: Whispering love in the ear of your loved ones, yelling for your team at a game, singing, laughing, debating important issues, thanking someone for their kindness, speaking passionately about gratitude or breaking barriers or overcoming fears and living happy lives of character.

 48. You: I’m grateful for people like you who visit my blog and read what I have to say, who take these things seriously, who want to learn and grow and seek inspiration, motivation and insight into that process, who share what I say with others and share what they think about what I say with me.
 I am grateful for you.
 More than I can say and more than you will ever know.

 There is a difference between being grateful for something and being a grateful person.
 The more we truly feel grateful for all the amazing blessings that make up our daily lives, the happier we will be.

 Still, all lists are incomplete.
 I would love to hear from you about your own gratitude list.
 Let me know if anything on mine is something you’re consciously grateful for.
 And add to it!
 What have I missed?
 What can be added to grow our collective sense of gratitude?

 Add your thoughts to the comments.
 And while you’re there, don’t forget to Like and Tweet it!

 Before you go…

-Don’t forget to LIKE our FB page (just click here) to get daily inspirational messages like the one below:
+Don’t forget to LIKE our FB page (just click here) to get regular inspirational messages like the one below:

 Flickr Credit: rnoel1